Hylance1224/AttenTPL/README.md

 *   The “Atten-TPL” folder includes datasets used for experiment and the code of our proposed Atten-TPL model.

-*   The “Baseline” folder contains the codes of all baseline models, including: CrossRec, LibSeek, GRec, HCF.
+*   The “Baseline” folder contains the codes of all baseline models, including: CrossRec, LibSeek, GRec, HCF, PyRec.

 ## Atten-TPL